Make an Appointment: [email protected] | 619-248-2016

 Child Therapy

-Child therapy utilizes a variety of therapeutic models depending on the presenting issues and needs.
-It may involve meeting with the child alone, with their parent(s), or a mix of both.
+Child therapy utilizes a variety of therapeutic models depending on the presenting issues and needs such as play therapy, sand tray, physical movement, music, etc. It may involve meeting with the child alone, with their parent(s), or a mix of both.
 Just as with adults, the most important part of therapy is the relationship the client and therapist develop together.
-It is within the safe space of this therapeutic relationship that a client, a child, can open up and express their thoughts, feelings, and needs.
+It is within the safe space of this therapeutic relationship that a client, a child, can open up, take off their armor, and express their thoughts, feelings, and needs.
 Read more about therapy with young children.

 Individual Therapy